Kelly Campbell

-LeVaughn Kelly Campbell (born July 23, 1980) is an American former professional football wide receiver.
+LeVaughn Kelly Campbell (born July 23, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 2002.
-He played high school football at Mays High School in Atlanta, and college football at Georgia Tech.
+He played high school football at Mays High School in Atlanta, and college football for the Georgia Tech Yellow Jackets.

 Campbell was also a member of the Miami Dolphins, Edmonton Eskimos, and Tampa Bay Buccaneers.

 Professional career

 Minnesota Vikings

 Campbell was signed by the Minnesota Vikings as an undrafted free agent in April 2002.
 He made the team out of training camp, and went on to appear in six games including two starts for the Vikings during his rookie season despite spending some time on the practice squad.
 He accumulated 13 catches for 176 yards and three touchdowns on the year.

 Campbell started six of the 15 games in which he appeared in 2003.
 He went on to have the best season of his career, catching 25 catches for 522 yards and four touchdowns.
 He also carried the ball 10 times for 71 yards and returned five kickoffs for 101 yards.
 In 2004, Campbell appeared in all 16 games of the regular season for the first time in his career.
 He started three games and on the year caught 19 catches for 364 yards and a score.
 He also returned 35 kickoffs for 760 yards.